sematext/docs/docs/synthetics/private-locations.md

 ![Agent Installation Instructions]()

 If you have multiple private locations, you need to install agents individually in each location.
 Private agents use the HTTPS protocol to periodically fetch the monitors to run and send the result to Sematext Cloud.
-If you have a firewall configured in your network, you need to open a bidirectional HTTPS traffic for `synthetics-scheduler.sematext.com` and `synthetics-receiver.sematext.com` hosts.
+If you have a firewall configured in your network, you need to open bidirectional HTTPS traffic for the `synthetics-scheduler.sematext.com` and `synthetics-receiver.sematext.com` hosts.
 For the EU region, the hosts are `synthetics-scheduler.eu.sematext.com` and `synthetics-receiver.eu.sematext.com`.

 ## Using Private Locations